Unity-Technologies/ml-agents/com.unity.ml-agents.extensions/Documentation~/Match3.md

 <img src="images/match3.png" align="center" width="3000"/>

 ## Overview
-One of the main feedback we get is for us on the team to illustrate more real game examples using ML-Agents.
+One of the main feedback we get is to illustrate more real game examples using ML-Agents.
 We are excited to provide an example implementation of Match-3 using ML-Agents and additional utilities to integrate ML-Agents with Match-3 games.

-Our aim is to enable Match-3 teams to create intelligent player bots using deep learning in order for these player bots to test and play different Match-3 levels.
-This implementation is intended as a starting point and guide for teams to get started (as there are many nuances with Match-3 for training ML-Agents) and for us to iterate both on the C#, hyperparameters, and trainers to improve Match-3 for ML-Agents.
+Our aim is to enable Match-3 teams to leverage ML-Agents to create player agents to learn and play different Match-3 levels.
+This implementation is intended as a starting point and guide for teams to get started (as there are many nuances with Match-3 for training ML-Agents) and for us to iterate both on the C#, hyperparameters, and trainers to improve ML-Agents for Match-3.

 This implementation includes:

 * C# implementation catered toward a Match-3 setup including concepts around encoding for moves in [Human Like Playtesting with Deep Learning](https://www.researchgate.net/publication/328307928_Human-Like_Playtesting_with_Deep_Learning)
 * An example Match-3 scene with ML-Agents implemented (located under /Project/Assets/ML-Agents/Examples/match3)
-* Python training code for training a Match-3 agent

-If you are a Match-3 developer and are trying to leverage ML-Agents to
+If you are a Match-3 developer and are trying to leverage ML-Agents for this scenario, [we want to hear from you](LINK TO GOOGLE FORM).
+Additionally, we are also looking for interested Match-3 teams to speak with us for 45 minutes.
+If you are interested, please indicate that in the [form](LINK TO FORM).
+If selected, we will provide gift cards as a token of appreciation.

+## Interested in more game templates?
+Do you have a type of game you are interested for ML-Agents?
+If so, please post a [forum issue](https://forum.unity.com/forums/ml-agents.453/) with [GAME TEMPLATE] in the title.

 ## Getting started
+The C# code for Match-3 exists inside of the extensions package (com.unity.ml-agents.extensions).
+A good first step would be to familiarize with the extensions package by reading the document [here](com.unity.ml-agents.extensions.md).
+The second step would be to take a look at how we have implemented the C# code in the example Match-3 scene (located under /Project/Assets/ML-Agents/Examples/match3).
+Once you have some familiarity, then the next step would be to implement the C# code for Match-3 from the extensions package.

+Additionally, see below for additional technical specifications on the C# code for Match-3.

-## Technical specifications
+## Technical specifications for Match-3 with ML-Agents

 ### AbstractBoard class
 The `AbstractBoard` is the bridge between ML-Agents and your game.
 It allows ML-Agents to